orsenthil/senthil.learntosolveit.com-deploy/posts/2007/01/30/remembering-mahatma.md

 ### On Self-Purification

-> Love and non-violence (Ahimsa) are unparalleled in their impact.
+> Love and non-violence ({{% wikipedia article="Ahimsa" %}}) are unparalleled in their impact.
 They require no fanfare—only self-confidence that arises from self-purification.
 People of impeccable character naturally inspire and elevate those around them.
-> – Mahatma Gandhi
+> – {{% wikipedia article="Mahatma Gandhi" %}}

 ---

-Today, 59 years ago, Nathuram Godse bowed before Mahatma Gandhi, wished him well, and then tragically shot him with a Beretta pistol.
+Today, 59 years ago, {{% wikipedia article="Nathuram Godse" %}} bowed before Mahatma Gandhi, wished him well, and then tragically shot him with a {{% wikipedia article="Beretta" %}} pistol.

 [Read more on Wikipedia](http://en.wikipedia.org/wiki/Mahatma_Gandhi)